Payoe/EpicXOs_1012/README.md

 -(Optional: AI works properly on easy and hard difficulties.
 Selected by clicking easy or hard button.)

 -(Optional: Instead of hard difficulties, the AI will scale with the amount of wins the player has.)

+Wireframe Descriptions -

+Wireframe 1: Asks the player to enter the name they want to play with which will be displayed on the leaderboard.
+On top of the screen there will be a banner depicting the name of the game and at the bottom it will show the leaderboard, game log and name of the authors.

+Wireframe 2: On the next screen if will ask whether the user wants to play singleplayer (player vs computer) or multiplayer (player vs player).
+If the multiplayer option is chosen, then the second player must also enter the name they want to play under.

+Wireframe 3: The first player will get the option on whether they want to move first or second.
+After, the second player will move based on what option the first player chose.

+Wireframe 4: This is the screen where the game is actually played.
+The first player will be "O's" and the second player will "X's".
+It will keep asking for the players to make their turns until a winner is determined (3 of the same sign either vertically, horizontally or diagonally).
+The game log will also be updated according to each move made so it is clear on whos turn it is to go.

+Wireframe 5: Once a winner is determined, it will be outputted on the screen saying either "P1 wins", "P2 wins" or "no winner" (tie).
+The leaderboard on the bottom left will also be updated accordingly to track who has more overall wins.